Ranulf de Gernon, 4th Earl of Chester: Capture of Lincoln

 Ranulf managed to escape to his earldom, collect his Cheshire and Welsh retainers and appeal to his father-in-law Robert of Gloucester, whose daughter Maud was still besieged in Lincoln, possibly as a deliberate ploy to encourage her father's assistance.
 In return for Robert's aid, Ranulf agreed to promise fidelity to the Empress Matilda.

 To Robert and the other supporters of the Empress, this was good news, as Ranulf was a major magnate.
 Robert swiftly raised an army and set out for Lincoln, joining forces with Ranulf on the way.
 Stephen held a council of war at which his advisors counselled that he leave a force and depart to safety, but Stephen disregarded the odds and decided to fight, but was obliged to surrender to Robert.
-Ranulf took advantage of disarray amongst the king's followers and in the weeks after the fighting managed to take the Earl of Richmond's northern castles and capture him when he tried to ambush Ranulf.
+Ranulf took advantage of the disarray amongst the king's followers and in the weeks after the fighting managed to take the Earl of Richmond's northern castles and capture him when he tried to ambush Ranulf.
 Richmond was put in chains and tortured until he submitted to Ranulf and did him homage.

 Stephen had been effectively deposed and Matilda ruled in his place.
 In September 1141, Robert of Gloucester and Matilda besieged Winchester.
 The queen responded quickly and rushed to Winchester with her own army, commanded by the professional soldier William of Ypres.
 The queen's forces surrounded the army of the empress, commanded by Robert, who was captured as a result of deciding to fight his way out of the situation.
 The magnates following the empress were forced to flee or be taken captive.
 Earl Ranulf managed to escape and fled back to Chester.
 Later that year Robert was exchanged for Stephen, who resumed the throne.

 Defection to Stephen

-In 1144 Stephen attacked Ranulf again by laying siege to Lincoln Castle.
+In 1144, Stephen attacked Ranulf again by laying siege to Lincoln Castle.
 He made preparations for a long siege but abandoned the attempt when eighty of his men were killed whilst working on a siege tower that fell and knocked them into a trench, suffocating them all.

-In 1145 (or early 1146) Ranulf switched allegiance from the Empress Matilda to Stephen.
-Since 1141 King David had been allied to Matilda, so Ranulf could now take up his quarrel with David of Scotland regarding his northern lands.
+In 1145 (or early 1146), Ranulf switched allegiance from the Empress Matilda to Stephen.
+Since 1141, King David had been allied to Matilda, so Ranulf could now take up his quarrel with David of Scotland regarding his northern lands.
 It is probable that Ranulf's brother-in-law Phillip, (the son of Earl Robert), acted as an intermediary as Phillip had defected to the king.
 Ranulf came to Stephen at Stamford, repented his previous crimes and was restored to favour.
 He was allowed to retain Lincoln Castle until he could recover his Norman lands.
 Ranulf demonstrated his goodwill by helping Stephen to capture Bedford from Miles de Beauchamp and bringing 300 knights to the siege of Wallingford.